Feds bring hacking, wire fraud charges in scheme that targeted NFL, NBA athletes

 Trevontae Washington, 21, of Thibodaux, Louisiana, and Ronnie Magrehbi, 20, of Orlando, Florida, each appeared in court after the charges were revealed and were granted bond by federal magistrates.

-Both men are accused by prosectors of participating in a hacking scheme that targeted the email and social media accounts of multiple semi-professional and professional athletes throughout the U.S.
+Both men are accused by prosecutors of participating in a hacking scheme that targeted the email and social media accounts of multiple semi-professional and professional athletes throughout the U.S.

 Criminal complaints filed in each of the cases allege the defendants and others gained unauthorized access to the accounts and then “used or attempted to use that access for their personal financial gain,” such as by selling access to others to further exploit those accounts or have ammunition for extortion.